razius/razius.com/content/articles/tech/generating-password-hashes-for-puppet.rst

 .. code-block:: ruby

     user { 'root':
         ensure   => 'present',
         password => '$6$qfPDlAej83p$cj2nc1NjbKjhL42Mo/3Uia4NqD4dIB3ouVeI/tSG92UqH5cMKOA/ihjmxAuRtKHzGED0EHmdM0iNxa/662NW//',
     }

 Don't forget to put the password in quotes so that puppet does not interpret it as a variable if it contains the dollar sign ($).

-If you want the passwords to be stored in plain text in the puppet manifest you can use puppet's sha1 function to generate the hashed version of the password:
+If you want the passwords to be stored in plain text in the puppet manifest you can use puppet's `generate <http://docs.puppetlabs.com/references/latest/function.html#generate>`_ function to call mkpassword and return the generated the hash version of the password:

 .. code-block:: ruby

+    $password = 'your_plain_text_password'
     user { 'root':
         ensure   => 'present',
-        password         => sha1('password'),
+        password => generate('/bin/sh', '-c', "mkpasswd -m sha-512 ${password} | tr -d '\n'"),
     }

 References: